 Canada’s legislation on Kratom is a tricky topic for vendors, but regular consumers don’t have anything to fear.
 Although the government is pushing back heavily on what they perceive to be an opioid epidemic, they have not outlawed the possession of Kratom.
 It is, however, illegal to sell Kratom as safe for human consumption within Canada.

 Since we started the blog, we had the pleasure to test over 20 Kratom vendors, and we keep testing them month by month so we can keep our readers up to date with the best online kratom vendors.
-If you are looking to buy Kratom, our honest recommendation would be to check out New Dawn Kratom (direct link, we are not affiliated with them in any way), they managed to deliver the best Kratom in January 2021, with 20% OFF using the coupon code you can find on their website, prices starting (after discount) at $16 for 250g of Kratom, it's a no-brainer.
+If you are looking to buy Kratom, our honest recommendation would be to check out New Dawn Kratom (direct link, we are not affiliated with them in any way, we also have an in-depth review on them here), they managed to deliver the best Kratom in May 2021 (we buy and test multiple vendors monthly and update our reviews and top picks), with 20% OFF using the coupon code you can find on their website, prices starting (after discount) at $16 for 250g of Kratom, it's a no-brainer.

 The Canadian authorities have yet to decide on their stance in what concerns Kratom.
 One the one hand, Health Canada has raided a number of stores in Edmonton and seized their entire inventory of the plant.
 On the other hand, there is no law saying that it is illegal to possess Kratom throughout the country’s jurisdiction.